DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 - Conduct performance testing to optimize platform responsiveness ✔️
 - Update README.md with performance testing results and optimizations ✔️

+### Week 10:

+- Implement feature: User Support ✔️
+- Fine-tune platform based on user feedback and testing results ✔️
+- Conduct regression testing to ensure new features do not impact existing functionality ✔️
+- Prepare for public release and marketing efforts ✔️
+- Update README.md with final project documentation and release notes ✔️

+# Release Notes:

+- The website is now live and accessible to the public at https://calm-connections.azurewebsites.net
+- Users can register for an account using their Google credentials and access a range of features to support their mindfulness journey.
+- The platform offers guided meditation sessions, a community forum, progress tracking, weekly challenges, and more to help users cultivate mindfulness and holistic wellness.
+- Users can customize their profiles, participate in community discussions, and engage with like-minded individuals to share experiences and support one another.
+- The website is optimized for performance and scalability, ensuring a seamless user experience for all users.
+- The platform is secure and protected against common vulnerabilities, ensuring user data is safe and protected.
+- The website is accessible to all users, including those with disabilities, and features inclusive design elements to ensure a seamless user experience for all users.

 ### Test Performance Results

 - The website was tested using the Locust tool to simulate user traffic and assess performance under stress.